 3. Use the “Just Move for Five Minutes” Rule

 Sometimes, the hardest thing to do is get up and start to move.
-However, once you start moving, it releases feel good, motivating chemicals like dopamine and endorphins.
+However, once you start moving, it releases feel-good, motivating chemicals like dopamine and endorphins.
 When this happens, you’ll find it much easier to keep going.

 Also, it’s okay if you don’t have 100 percent effort to give that day.
 If you only have 50 percent, do your best to exert all of it.
 I guarantee you’ll be proud of yourself and your off day will be long gone.

 For nutrition, if you don’t feel like spending 20 minutes in the kitchen preparing a healthy meal, commit to grabbing something simple to eat, such as a glass of Shakeology, that’s satisfying yet still healthy.

 Off days do not have to completely throw you sideways.
-With these three tools, you can quickly recover from an off day and keep you moving forward with your fitness goals with confidence.
+With these three tools, you can quickly recover from an off day and keep moving forward with your fitness goals with confidence.